 Amarillo Bay continues the tradition of literary magazines in the new medium of the Web.
 The Web eliminates the cost of printing, the major expense of most literary magazines.
 In addition, all work is done by volunteers and authors receive no monetary compensation.

-Check out the works in our current issue and enjoy!
+Check out the works in our issues 1999-2016 or our current issue and enjoy!

 Amarillo Bay History

 Jerry Craven and Bob Whitsitt met in 1979.
 They’ve never lived closer than 100 miles apart—and currently live nearly 2,000 miles apart—but they have remained in contact because of the common interests of literature and computers.
 (The name Amarillo Bay refers to Jerry’s former residence in the Texas Panhandle and Bob’s former home in the San Francisco Bay area.)

 In the first few months of 1997 Jerry mentioned combining their abilities and starting an online literary magazine.
 Jerry has published poetry magazines and has had many stories and books published.
 Bob has been working heavily with the Web for the last few years.
 After some discussion (mostly by e-mail), they agreed to go ahead.
 Jerry rounded up editors for fiction, nonfiction, and poetry, and Bob designed the look of the magazine and created the HTML code to make it work.
 Early in 1999, they produced the first issue of Amarillo Bay.